sak1/system_stats/README.md

 # System Statistics
 *system_stats* is a Postgres extension that provides functions to access system level statistics that can be used for monitoring.
-It supports Linux, macOS and Windows.
+It supports Linux only.

 Note that not all values are relevant on all operating systems.
 In such cases NULL is returned for affected values.